clowdr-app/clowdr-app.github.io/content/speaker-guides/joining-a-live-stream-in-midspace.md

 ---
 updatedDate: 2021-04-27T09:13:53.000+00:00
-title: Joining a live-stream in Midspace
+title: Joining a Live-stream
+index: 0
 description: Learn how to join a livestream and backstage as a presenter or chair.
 author: Ed Nutting
 isFeatured: true